 Common reasons a circuit breaker may trip include:

 When you are perhaps running too many appliances at once and overloading your switchboard.
+(Learn more about the dangers of electrical overloading here).

 This usually occurs if there is a significant wiring issue or an appliance is damaged.